Double Incision Top Surgery London & UK

 Like any surgical procedure, a double incision mastectomy carries potential risks and complications.
 It’s important to discuss these thoroughly with your surgeon so that you can make an informed decision about your care.
 Here are some potential risks associated with this procedure:

-- Bleeding: There’s a risk of bleeding during and after the surgery.
+There’s a risk of bleeding during and after the surgery.
 Your surgeon will take precautions to minimise this risk, but in some cases, additional intervention or even a blood transfusion may be necessary.

-- Scarring: Double incision top surgery results in two horizontal scars across the chest.
+Double incision top surgery results in two horizontal scars across the chest.
 The appearance of these scars will vary depending on individual healing responses and post-operative scar care.
 Some people may develop hypertrophic or keloid scars, which are raised and more noticeable.

-- Issues with Nipple Grafts: The process of removing and grafting the nipples can lead to complications such as loss of the nipple graft or differences in nipple size or colour.
+The process of removing and grafting the nipples can lead to complications such as loss of the nipple graft or differences in nipple size or colour.

-- Asymmetry: There may be some asymmetry in the chest contour or nipple placement.
+There may be some asymmetry in the chest contour or nipple placement.
 While every effort is made to create symmetry, minor differences are normal.

-- Anaesthetic Risks: As with any procedure that requires anaesthesia, there are associated risks, including allergic reactions and problems with breathing.
+As with any procedure that requires anaesthesia, there are associated risks, including allergic reactions and problems with breathing.

-- Psychological Effects: Emotional reactions to surgery vary greatly and can include depression or anxiety, body image struggles, or feelings of regret.
+Emotional reactions to surgery vary greatly and can include depression or anxiety, body image struggles, or feelings of regret.

-- Need for Revision Surgery: In some cases, additional procedures may be required to correct complications or to achieve the desired results.
+In some cases, additional procedures may be required to correct complications or to achieve the desired results.

-At the Centre for Surgery, we believe in a patient-centred approach, ensuring that you are fully informed and comfortable with all aspects of the procedure and its risks before proceeding.
+At Centre for Surgery, we believe in a patient-centred approach, ensuring that you are fully informed and comfortable with all aspects of the procedure and its risks before proceeding.

 Why Choose Centre for Surgery for your Double Incision Mastectomy?